 NOTE: To develop H, children need to form a secure attachment, starting in infancy, BY receiving consistent & loving parenting, firm guidance & realistic role-modeling.

 ✥ As adults – a most important aspect of H is the realization that our lives & concerns are valuable, but no more important than anyone else’s.

 • Too much Pride & we act superior, untouchable

 • Too much H, & we’ll let every one walk on us

 • Healthy H means we don’t need to do impression-management

 • LaBouff & Assoc. ran 3 H studies (2012) with college students, which showed that humble people are more helpful than those who are less so.
 Students who reported valuing humility were willing to help another student, even without much external pressure.

-• Humble people have better social relationships: tend to be cooperative, compassionate, flexible, forgiving, grateful, open, admit mistakes & avoid deception
+• Humble people have better social relationships: because they’re more cooperative, compassionate, flexible, forgiving, grateful, open, admitting mistakes & avoid deception

-• Exline & Hill showed that H people accept their limitations, are well-adjusted, kind, self-aware, & intelligent without needing to be all-knowing.
-They ALSO value the welfare of others, & are able to ‘forget themselves’ when appropriate.
+• Exline & Hill showed that H people accept their limitations, are well-adjusted, kind, self-aware, & intelligent – without needing to be all-knowing.
+They ALSO value the welfare of others, & are able to ‘forget themselves’ when appropriate or necessary.